beamable/leaderboards-example/README.md

   - Individual users' event scores are posted in the group.
   - The overall group score is calculated as the sum of all users' scores in that specific group.
   - Each event has its own Group Leaderboard.
+**Total Power Leaderboard:**
+  - Individual users' card collection scores are posted in the leaderboard.
+  - The overall group score is calculated as the sum of all users' scores in that specific group.

 ***Requirements:***